Race to the Sea: Battle of Armentières, 13 October – 2 November

 Allied forces completed a continuous line to the North Sea when British cavalry and infantry reached a line from Steenwerck–Dranoutre, after a slow advance against German rearguards, in poor visibility and close country.
 III Corps closed up to the river at Sailly, Bac St. Maur, Erquinghem and Pont de Nieppe, linking with the cavalry at Romarin.
-On 16 October, the British secured the Lys crossings and late in the afternoon, German attacks began at Diksmuide and next day the III Corps occupied Armentières.
+On 16 October, the British secured the Lys crossings and late in the afternoon, German attacks began at Diksmuide and the next day the III Corps occupied Armentières.
 On 18 October, the III Corps was ordered to join an offensive by the BEF and the French army, by attacking down the Lys valley.
 Part of Pérenchies ridge was captured but much stronger German defences were encountered and the infantry were ordered to dig in.
 On the night of 18/19 October, the III Corps held a line from Radinghem to Pont Rouge, west of Lille.
 The encounter battle ended and subsequent operations in the Battle of Armentières took place after the end of the Race to the Sea during the First Battle of Ypres (19 October – 22 November).